-The exhaust emissions controls include four systems: PGM-FI, ignition timing control, secondary air injection system, and three way catalytic converter.
-These four systems work together to control the engine's combustion and minimize the amount of HC, CO, and NOx that comes out the tailpipe.
+The exhaust emissions controls include three systems: PGM-FI, ignition timing control, and three way catalytic converter.
+These three systems work together to control the engine's combustion and minimize the amount of HC, CO, and NOx that comes out the tailpipe.
 The exhaust emissions control systems are separate from the crankcase and evaporative emissions control systems.